Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 AI masterclass

 The Pixel 9 Pro XL offers some of the best AI features, cameras, and battery life of any Pixel to date.
-All of these things sort of make up for the average SoC performance and higher price compared to last year's model.
+These things make up for the average SoC performance and higher price compared to last year's model.

 For